kbengine/kbengine.github.com/docs/documentations/entitydef.md

 		</BaseMethods>

 		<CellMethods>
+			// Remote Method name of the Cellapp exposure
 			<hello>
 			</hello>
 		</CellMethods>

 	</root>

-For example: In a client to get a list of server roles(Account.py):
+For example: Call the base method in the client to get a list of roles (Account.py):

 	 self.base.reqAvatarList()